-Team leaders are wisely checking in with a caring coaching question like this one from HBR,“What can I do to make sure that this sudden and quick transition is working for you?” as well as scheduling virtual coffees and more informal check-ins.
+Team leaders are wisely checking in with a caring coaching question like this one from HBR,“What can I do to make sure that this … is working for you?” as well as scheduling virtual coffees and more informal check-ins.

-3.Consider care practices including bookends that can lead to greater ease and fun:
+3.Consider (self) care practices including beginning and end of day bookends that can lead to greater ease and fun:

 - Going outside: “The best remedy for those who are afraid, lonely or unhappy is to go outside, somewhere they can be quiet, alone with the heavens, nature and God.
 Because only then does one feel that all is as it should be and that God wishes to see people happy, amidst the simple beauty of nature.”
-Anne Frank.
+Anne Frank, one of my favorite quotes.
 How she must have longed to be outside when she was in forced isolation, hiding from the Nazis.
-I am going outside and walking with friends and family, from a social distance, to also fulfill my need to physically be with others as well as exercise.
+I am going outside and walking with friends and family, to also fulfill my need to physically be with others as well as exercise.

 - Prayer and/or meditation, centering, holding an intention, diaphragmatic breathing, laughter, movement, looking away from screens: proven by research to have a positive impact, with bonus benefits when practiced more frequently than the beginning and ending of the day!
 (The Institute for Stress Management recommends taking one minute an hour breaks) Note: these activities contribute to:

-- Living moment by moment, to stay fully present rather than fear of what could be
+- Living moment by moment, to stay fully present rather than living in the fear of what could be

 - Inspirational reading